humhub/humhub/protected/humhub/docs/guide/dev-migrate-0.20-status.md

 ## Bugs / ToDos / To Improve

 - Installer mac
-- Comment in new Window Mode / Like Link in Modules
 - Registration Process
 	- When Invited to a space (Notification & Co.)
 - Check complexer Migrations